rmupap/rmupap.github.io/admissions/frequently-asked-questions.md

 Hopefully the FAQs above helped.
 If you were unable to find the information you seek, your next step is to **scan through any questions previously submitted in our** [Information Web Group][info-web-group].
 If that fails?... post your question within the group and we will respond ASAP.[^2]

-[^1]: Most inquiries, particularly related to admissions, should be satisfactorily addressed within these web pages.
+[^1]: most inquiries, particularly related to admissions, should be satisfactorily addressed within these web pages
-[^2]: Of course, you are always more than welcome to contact our admissions team.
-They're a great bunch and always happy to help! <span class="highlight">801.375.5125</span>
+[^2]: of course, you are always more than welcome to contact our admissions team--they're a great bunch and always happy to help! <span class="highlight">801.375.5125</span>